Arman1997/Driven/README.md

 ## Overview
 Driven is a Swift library designed to seamlessly integrate backend-driven dynamics into your Swift views.
-As an evolving project still in its early stages, Driven aims to simplify the process of connecting your frontend to the backend, enabling dynamic updates and data-driven UI changes with minimal effort (at least from BE side).
+As an evolving project still in its early stages, Driven aims to simplify the process of connecting your frontend to the backend, enabling dynamic updates and data-driven UI changes with minimal effort.